 Before you clean

-Before cleaning mold in your home, first understand why it's there and fix the problem causing the mold growth.
+Before cleaning mold in your home, first understand why mold is there and fix the problem causing the mold growth.
 This will require a thorough inspection.
 Fungi (or mold) need a source of moisture, a source of organic matter, and proper temperature.
 Areas inside your home that have poor air movement and a source of moisture are likely areas for mold growth.

 Once the source of the water intrusion and the food source have been found, they should be addressed to prevent future mold growth.
 If this is not done, mold may return.
 You must either eliminate or ventilate the source of water or moisture.
 Affected building materials, such as carpets or drywall, may need to be replaced.

-If I see mold in my home should it be tested?
+If I see mold in my home, should it be tested?

 Testing for mold is generally not necessary.
 If you can see and smell it, you have a mold problem.
 However, it is recommended that you do have a thorough inspection to determine the cause of the mold growth.
 DHS recommends that you hire a consultant specializing in building assessments to evaluate your entire house.

 Here are IAQ consultants and mold remediation contractors whose primary focus is mold: